 Alison Lundergan Grimes has been working to improve the lives of fellow Kentuckians all her life.

-As Kentucky’s Secretary of State, Alison has helped modernize and streamline government services to make sure Kentucky’s doors truly are open for small businesses.
-She works with industry leaders to promote Kentucky and embraces bipartisan cooperation to help expand our economy and create jobs.
-Her efforts, including establishing a one-stop business portal and a uniform business identification number, are helping businesses spend less time interacting with government and more time creating jobs and giving back to their communities.
+As Secretary of State, Alison has helped modernize and streamline government services to make sure Kentucky’s doors are truly open for small businesses.
+Her efforts, which include a nationally-recognized one-stop business portal, are helping businesses spend less time interacting with government and more time creating jobs and giving back to their communities.
 More than 150,000 new businesses have been started under Alison’s administration.

 Alison has worked tirelessly to break down barriers to the ballot box.
 She implemented online voter registration for every Kentuckian and has ushered in historic new laws that protect the voting rights of victims of domestic violence and absentee voters.
 Her efforts have maintained the integrity of elections and saved counties thousands of dollars.
 She has been a steadfast advocate for the restoration of voting rights for Kentucky’s non-violent felons who have served their sentences and paid their debts to society.
 Notably, Alison’s recommendations for improving the state’s military voting procedures were signed into law as Kentucky’s first-ever Military Heroes Voting Initiative, ensuring that military members can receive their ballots electronically and have a sufficient time to vote.

 Alison received a Bachelor of Arts in political science from Rhodes College in Memphis, Tennessee, where she served as a trustee to the Board of Directors.
 Alison obtained her law degree, graduating with honors, from American University, Washington College of Law, in Washington, DC.
 Alison lives with her husband, Andrew, in Lexington.